 Temporary Permits for Current Permit Holders

-If you have ordered a permit and it is pending or simply has not arrived yet, you may print out your temporary version through your permit store account.
+If you have ordered a permit and it is pending or has not arrived yet, you may print out your temporary version through your permit store account.
+A temporary permit should also be sent to the email address that is listed on your account.
 If at any point during the academic year, your vehicle is in repair or if you have a different vehicle short term, you may request a temporary permit from Safety & Security or Donna Sark in Student Affairs.

 Lockouts, Battery Jumps, and Immobile Vehicles